satnaing/group1/use-cases/use-case8.md

 ### Goal in Context

-As a *Scrum team* we want *to produce a report of the number of people who speak Chinese, English, Hindi, Spanish and Arabic* so that *we can support population reporting of the organisation.*
+As a *User* we want *to produce a report of the number of people who speak Chinese, English, Hindi, Spanish and Arabic* so that *we can support population reporting of the organisation.*

 ### Scope